-When your company distributes the Capital Distributions, the shareholders will dispose of their share capital.
+When your company distributes the Capital Distributions, the shareholders dispose of their share capital.

-If you qualify for ER (please see the three conditions in the next section), the CGT rate is 10% on any Capital Distributions.
+If you qualify for Entrepreneur Tax Relief (please see the three conditions in the next section), the CGT rate is 10% on any Capital Distributions.
 Under CGT rules, individuals currently have an annual CGT allowance of £12,300.
-So, if in the year of your company’s closure the shareholders each have no other capital gains, the first £12,300 of yours and any other shareholder’s Capital Distributions will be tax-free.
+So, suppose in the year of your company’s closure, the shareholders each have no other capital gains.
+In that case, the first £12,300 of your and any other shareholder’s Capital Distributions will be tax-free.
 If you are eligible for HMRC Entrepreneur’s Tax Relief, any additional Capital Distribution amounts above £12,300 will be taxable at 10%.

-The rates of income tax that you pay do not affect ER or BADR.
-Therefore, both basic and higher rate taxpayers will pay tax on their Capital Distributions at 10%, if they meet the qualifying conditions.
+The income tax rates you pay do not affect ER or BADR.
+Therefore, basic, and higher-rate taxpayers will pay tax on their Capital Distributions at 10% if they meet the qualifying conditions.

 Claiming for ER (BADR)

-- The individual who is disposing of the shares, must own at least 5% of the shares in the company.
+- The individual disposing of the shares must own at least 5% of the shares in the company.
 They must also have 5% of the voting rights.

-- An individual who is disposing of the shares must also be an officer (director) of the company (please note, this includes being a company officer, e.g., a director) or else you must be a sole trader.
+- When disposing of the shares, you must be either an employee of the company (please note, this includes being a company officer, e.g., a director) or else you must be a sole trader.
 You must also have been so for at least 24 months leading up to the date of the disposal.

-- The business must also have been a company of a trading nature for at least 24 months leading up to the date of the share disposal (entrepreneur’s relief -trading company).
+- The business must also have been a trading company for at least 24 months leading up to the date of the share disposal (entrepreneur’s relief -trading company).

-Under HMRC Entrepreneur’s Relief conditions, when you close your company, you must also dispose of your business assets within 3 years to qualify for relief.
+Under HMRC Entrepreneur’s Relief conditions, when you close your company, you must also dispose of your business assets within three years to qualify for relief.

-Please note, you could lose a claim for ER if you resign as a director before disposing of your shares.
+Please note that you could also lose a claim for ER if you resign as a director before disposing of your shares.

 There is no limit on how many times you can claim ER.
-The Lifetime Limit of £10 million was reduced to in the March 2020 Budget.
+The Lifetime Limit of £10 million was reduced to £1 million in the March 2020 Budget.

 The time frame to claim Business Asset Disposal Relief (BADR / ER)

-Please note, to be able to claim for tax relief under BADR / ER, you will need to do this within a certain time frame:
+Please note, to be able to claim tax relief under BADR / ER, you will need to do this within a specific time frame:

-Please note, you can claim for ER in the `Capital Gains Summary’ section of your Self-Assessment Tax Return.
+Please note that you can claim for ER in the `Capital Gains Summary’ section of your Self-Assessment Tax Return.

-Indeed, you should speak to your accountant about this, to make sure that you report it correctly.
+Indeed, it would help if you spoke to your accountant about this to ensure that you report it correctly.

-This scenario applies to `close companies’ where there are five or fewer shareholders.
-It also applies to any number of shareholders who are also directors of the company.
+This scenario applies to `close companies’ with five or fewer shareholders.
+It also applies to any number of shareholders who are company directors.
 The shareholders also need to have received a distribution from their company.
-Therefore, this is capital in nature rather than income in order to obtain a tax advantage.
+Therefore, this is capital rather than income to obtain a tax advantage.

-The Entrepreneur’s Relief 2-year rule is a measure which applies to a distribution made, when a company closes down.
+The Entrepreneur’s Relief 2-year rule is a measure which applies to a distribution made when a company closes.

 The distribution will be income (not capital) where you meet the following conditions:

-- within two years after the distribution, the individual continues to be part of a similar trade or activity
+- Within two years after the distribution, the individual continues participating in a similar trade or activity.

-HMRC brought in this Entrepreneur’s Relief 2-year rule measure to target individuals who are closing their company and then setting up another company again soon after. `Phoenixing’ is the term given, when taking advantage of the tax efficiency of the Capital Distribution route.
+HMRC brought in this Entrepreneur’s Relief 2-year rule measure to target individuals who are closing their company and setting up another company again soon after. `Phoenixing’ is the term given when taking advantage of the tax efficiency of the Capital Distribution route.

-If the amounts involved are a) large and b) the retained profits are being invested, rather being held in a short-term deposit, HMRC may try to deny Entrepreneur’s Relief because the business is no longer a `trading company.’
+If the amounts involved are a) significant and b) the retained profits are being invested, rather than being held in a short-term deposit, HMRC may try to deny Entrepreneur Tax Relief because the business is no longer a `trading company.’

 Whether you are an employee of the company or not, you will need to ensure that you are a) a director and b) own at least 5% of the shares and voting rights and c) your business has been trading for at least 24 months to qualify for ER and d) when you close the company, you must dispose of your shares within three years of the company finishing trading.

-When you decide to close your company, you will also need to consider which is the best route for you.
+When you close your company, you must consider the best route.
 It may be better for you to take all of the final balance as a Capital Distribution.
 On the other hand, it may be better for you to take a mix of dividends and Capital Distribution.
-If you are not sure which of these is best for you, please check this out with your accountant.
-They will be able to look at the overall picture and work out, which is the best way for you to go.
+If you are unsure which of these is best for you, please check this out with your accountant.
+They will be able to look at the overall picture and find the best way for you.